 PILLAR 2: SOCIAL WELLBEING SUPPORT

-It turns out that people who are more socially connected to family, to fiends, to community, are happier.
+It turns out that people who are more socially connected to family, to friends, to community, are happier.
 They're physically healthier, and they live longer than people who are less well connected - Robert J Waldinger

 We, as humans, have an innate need to be part of a group of people.
 We generally feel more secure when we are with a group of people who have a collective sharing of values and beliefs.
 Positive relationships are a key component to living a life of positive wellbeing and resilience.